-You can order any necessary dance wear directly from us at Dancers Studio, through our pop-up store.
+You can order any necessary dance wear directly from us at Dancers Studio, through our Boutique.
 You can look through our selection and try on items or browse our catalog before ordering.
 We also offer ballet shoe sizing to make sure you are getting the best fit.
 Orders usually arrive at the studio within 1-2 weeks and we do offer free returns and exchanges.

 Unfortunately, there is no dance stores in Columbus, but here are several options for purchase online or nearby: